How web designers, architects, and engineers use computer graphics and the meaning of a good topology structure.

 Self Intersecting polygons

-In the above example, I draw a rectangle and then draw a circle from the center of the top edge.
-This is a common way designers use to create complex polygons, you just need to trim the extra parts.
+In the above example, I drew a rectangle and then drew a circle from the center of the top edge.
+Designers often use this method to create complex polygons.
+To make the polygon valid, you have to trim away some of the edges.

 What is a path